pian13131/sngn/Java/JavaInterview.md

 #### What is serialization

-Serialization in Java is a mechanism of writing the state of an object into a byte stream.
+Serialization in Java is a mechanism of **writing the state of an object into a byte stream**.

 To make a class serializable in Java by implementing the Serializable interface.

 #### What is Deserialization

-Deserialization is the process of reconstructing the object from the serialized state.
+Deserialization is the process of **reconstructing the object from the serialized state**.
 It is the reverse operation of serialization.

-#### What is the transient keyword
+#### What is the `transient` keyword

 If you define any data member as transient, it will not be serialized.
 By determining transient keyword, the value of variable need not persist when it is restored.

-#### What is Externalizable
+#### What is `Externalizable`

-The Externalizable interface is used to write the state of an object into a byte stream in a compressed format.
+The `Externalizable` interface is used to write the state of an object into a byte stream in a compressed format.

 #### What is Marker interface

-It is an empty interface (no field or methods).
+It is an **empty** interface (no field or methods).
 Examples of marker interface are Serializable, Clonnable and Remote interface.

 **Marker interface** is used as a tag to inform a message to the **Java** compiler so that it can add special behaviour to the class implementing it.

 #### Give a brief description of Java socket programming

-Java Socket programming is used for communication between the applications running on different JRE.
+Java Socket programming is used for **communication** between the applications running on **different JRE**.

 #### What is the reflection

-Reflection is the process of examining or modifying the runtime behavior of a class at runtime.
+Reflection is the process of **examining or modifying** the runtime behavior of a class at **runtime**.

 #### What is the purpose of using java.lang.Class class